These Halloween Sex Toys Will Make Your Costume Complete

 Halloween is coming soon, and you're probably designing creative costumes, carving a jack o'lantern, indulging your sweet tooth with seasonal candy, and visiting a haunted house.
-But you're in the mood to get not just spooky and scary, but spooky, scary, and sexy.
+But maybe you're in the mood to get not just spooky and scary, but spooky, scary, and sexy.
 That's right, we're talking about Halloween sex toys.

-Whether you're in the mood for a pumpkin-shaped butt plug or a dildo that looks like the Grim Reaper, we've found creative toys that will match any Halloween mood.
+Whether you're in the mood for a pumpkin-shaped butt plug or a dildo that looks like a unicorn, we've found creative toys that will match any Halloween mood.
 You can even pair them with a sexy, role-play-ready costume, if you like.
-Pair an alien costume with a UFO vibrator, or slip a dragon dildo in the pocket of your Daenerys Targaryen costume.
+Match a shell bra with a mermaid vibrator, or slip a dragon dildo in the pocket of your Daenerys Targaryen costume.

 And while you probably can't re-wear your Khaleesi costume to work, you can re-use your seasonal sex toys.
 Halloween only comes once a year, but these sex toys mean you can come many times, all year round.